-For those of us that follow the art education blogs, there are a few people we always read and Cassie Stephens is one of them.
+For those of us that follow the art education blog, there are a few people we always read and Cassie Stephens is one of them.
 Which is why approximately eighteen months ago when I became a co-chair for our state art convention and our theme was chosen, “Passion is Purpose,” I knew exactly who needed to be our keynote speaker: Cassie of course.
-Cassie is elementary art teacher in Nashville, Tennessee with eighteen years of valuable experience.
+Cassie is an elementary art teacher in Nashville, Tennessee with eighteen years of valuable experience.
 She has been a finalist for Tennessee teacher of the year, taught in Japan on a Fulbright scholarship and has had the honor to interview Tim Gunn.
-You most likely know her from her blogging and social media as she shares her lessons and artistic outfits with the art education community.
+You most likely know her from her blogging and social media as she shares her lessons and artistic outfits with the art education blog community.

 Flash forward to Nov 17-19, 2016, Texas Art Educator Conference (@taeaconference & https://www.facebook.com/taeaconference/) and go time, not only did Cassie attend the full conference, she hosted a pre-conference #K12ArtChat about keeping your passion alive, attended a side fundraiser as a special guest, gave a keynote speech and sat down for an interview on stage in front of an audience of over a thousand people.

 We wanted to take a few minutes to follow up with Cassie and share her chat and interview answers with you!
 Cassie, thank you so much for your dedication to arts education and having an amazing art education blog and taking the time to visit with us in person and online.
 It’s a little strange asking you your own host questions but I believe your answers are so valuable to fellow teachers.
 Keeping joy present in teaching can be hard and as you’ve found your mojo, we want to share it with our readers.

 Q1: When did you first discover your love for creating?
 Who/What inspired you?